Waxing Gibbous on

 Moon after descending node

-2 days after descending node on 24 December 2031 at 18:44 in ♉ Taurus.
-The Moon is located south of the ecliptic over the following 11 days, until the lunar orbit crosses from South to North in ascending node on 8 January 2032 at 08:58 in ♏ Scorpio.
+2 days after descending node on 24 December 2031 at 18:44 in ♉ Taurus the Moon is positioned south of the ecliptic over the following 11 days until the lunar crosses the ecliptic again from South to North in ascending node on 8 January 2032 at 08:58 in ♏ Scorpio.

 Moon at northern standstill

 At 07:41 the Moon is meeting its standstill point to reach North declination of ∠20.355°.
-Over the next 14 days the lunar orbit is going to extend southward to face maximum declination of ∠-20.298° at the point of next standstill in ♐ Sagittarius on 10 January 2032 at 16:49.
+Over the upcoming 14 days the lunar orbit is going to tilt southward to face maximum declination of ∠-20.298° at the point of next southern standstill in ♐ Sagittarius on 10 January 2032 at 16:49.

 Syzygy in 1 day